 There are substantial research gaps in proving the effectiveness of e-cigarettes as quit smoking aids.
+The 2020 Surgeon General's Report on smoking cessation found that there is "inadequate evidence" to conclude that e-cigarettes increase smoking cessation.179 Similarly, the 2018 National Academies (NASEM) report found limited evidence on the effectiveness of e-cigarettes to promote quitting.^{2.78,79,80,81,82}

-The 2018 NASEM report found limited evidence on the effectiveness of e-cigarettes to promote quitting. ^{2,78-82} Additionally, e-cigarettes are not approved as quit aids by the U.S. Preventative Service Task Force or the FDA.
+E-cigarettes are also not approved as quit aids by the FDA or the U.S. Preventative Service Task Force.

-While some evidence supports the use of e-cigarettes as quit devices, recent research suggests that their efficacy for quitting is overstated.25
+While some evidence supports the use of e-cigarettes as quit devices, recent research suggests that their efficacy for quitting is likely overstated.25